-I certify that, this 14th day of May, 2015, a true and correct copy of the foregoing brief of Amicus Curiae Juvenile Law Center, et al., has been sent by overnight Federal Express to:
+I certify that, this 14th day of May, 2015, a true and correct copy of the foregoing brief of Amicus Curiae Juvenile Law Center et al. has been sent by regular U.S. mail to the following:

-Allen G. Weinberg Law Offices of Allen G. Weinberg 9454 Wilshire Boulevard, Suite 600 Beverly Hills, CA jfeierman@jlc.org
+Allen G. Weinberg Law Office of Allen G. Weinberg 9454 Wilshire Boulevard, Suite 600 Beverly Hills, CA